techfixpros/PDDuino/README.md

 ## Requirements
 ### Hardware
 * Arduino Mega or compatible with at least one hardware serial port
-* SPI SD card reader with logic level shifting
+* SD card reader
   Example boards with sd card reader already built-in:
   [Adafruit Feather 32u4 Adalogger](https://learn.adafruit.com/adafruit-feather-32u4-adalogger)
   [Adafruit Feather M0 Adalogger](https://learn.adafruit.com/adafruit-feather-m0-adalogger)
   [Teensy 3.5](https://www.pjrc.com/store/teensy35.html)
   [Teensy 3.6](https://www.pjrc.com/store/teensy36.html)
-* RS232 level shifter for the TPDD port going to the computer (MAX232 or MAX3232 prefered!)
+* RS232 level shifter for the serial port going to the TPDD client (to the M100)

 ### Software
 * Arduino IDE
 * SPI library
 * Bill Greiman's SdFat library
 * For Teensy: Teensyduino
-* For Adafruit M0: Arduino SAMD boards support, Adafruit SAMD boards support
+* For Adafruit Feather M0: Arduino SAMD boards support, Adafruit SAMD boards support

 ## Assembly
 ### Hardware
+* SD Card reader (if not using a board with built-in card reader):
-* Attach the SPI SD card reader to the microcontroller using its SPI bus.
-Connect the SD card reader's chip select pin to the pin specified by the chipSelect variable (default is pin 4).
+ Attach the SPI SD card reader to the microcontroller using its SPI bus.
+ Connect the SD card reader's chip select pin to the pin specified by the SD_CS_PIN variable (default is pin 4).
-* Attach the SPI SD card reader to the microcontroller's power rail.
+ Attach the SPI SD card reader to the microcontroller's power rail.
+* Serial port:
-* Attach the RS232 level shifter to the TX/RX pins of hardware serial port 1 (hardware serial port 0 is the built-in port used for debugging)
+ Attach an RS232 level shifter to the TX/RX pins of a hardware serial port.
-* Attach the RS232 level shifter to the microcontroller's power rail.
+ Power the RS232 level shifter from the microcontroller's power rail, not for example from a separate 5v source, to ensure the rx/tx signal levels coming from the level shifter will safely match the microcontroller.
-* Bridge the DTR and DSR pins on the RS232 connector (Required for TS-DOS)
+ Bridge the DTR and DSR pins on the RS232 connector (Required for TS-DOS).
 ### Software
 * Load the source file into the Arduino IDE
 * Download the SPI and SdFat libraries from the library manager